 Your proposal email must include the following four attachments.
 If any are missing, we will delete your proposal unread.

-- Release Form: A signed product release form in PDF format.
+- Release Form: A signed product release form.
 Read the form before you sign it.
-Download the release form here.

 - Overview / Sell Sheet: A one-page PDF that describes your game and why it’s great.
 If this doesn’t grab us, we’re not likely to read further.
 Also, include all the relevant details of your game here: player count, ages, time to play, components required, etc.

 - Prototype Photo: A single photo of your prototype arrayed on a table for play.
 Please, no digital mock-ups.
 This serves two purposes.
 First, it helps us understand your design’s table presence.
 Second, it provides evidence that this is an actual design rather than a theoretical idea.